TomChen1435/idm231-tc3363/document/structure-and-flow.md

 ## main

 - section.input-box
-    - h2#prompt (Enter Your Date of Birth to Find out/Try to use the "MM/DD/YYYY" Format)
+    - h2#prompt (Enter Your Date of Birth to Find out/That was an invalid entry.
+Try again.)
     - div.main-btns
     - button#clear
         - Change the input to "MM/DD/YYYY"